The English Island (also referred to as TEI) F-1 Visa Student Group Registration

 Moving levels in the middle of the term is generally not possible except in special cases.

-Private-lesson students also take the BEST Plus speaking exam to determine the most appropriate level for the coursework.
+Private-lesson students also take the TEI Speaking Test to determine the most appropriate level for the coursework.
 We create a syllabus based on the student’s level and individual needs.

 To remain in good standing, you must maintain a C+ grade point average.
 You will get a grade report every 3 weeks.
 If you don’t have a C+ average or better, you will receive a warning.
 If your grades do not improve within the next 6-week period, you will be on academic probation and will repeat any courses that you have failed.
 If lack of progress continues, you may be dismissed.